Wine Tasting in the Hunter Valley

 Venture a little further afield and make your way to Broke, a tranquil township about 20 minutes from the heart of Pokolbin.
 Here you’ll find Margan: a family owned winery, Cellar Door and restaurant.
 For the food and wine lover, ‘The Ultimate Margan Experience’ ($140) is a truly unique way to enjoy all that Margan has to offer.
 You’ll enjoy a vineyard, garden and winery tour, including wine samples direct from the tank and barrel, and then settle in for a five course degustation lunch in their award-winning restaurant.
 Fun fact - Margan are committed to environmental sustainability, are certified with Sustainable Winegrowing Australia, and are working towards becoming carbon neutral.

 www.margan.com.au 1238 Milbrodale Road, Broke

 Of course, we would love to see you here at Scarborough Wine Co on your next visit to the Hunter Valley.
-Our tasting options were reimagined when we reopened our Gillards Road Cellar Door earlier this year, and visitors can enjoy one of five unique tastings presented in individual 100ml bottles, or sample a curated selection of our wines with a Sip On In tasting.
+Our tasting options were reimagined when we reopened our Gillards Road Cellar Door in mid 2020, and visitors can enjoy either a 30 minute curated tasting, or a unique 1 hour tasting of five wines presented in individual 100ml bottles.
 You can select and book your tasting online, and we highly recommend booking ahead to avoid disappointment.